iris-hep/iris-hep.github.io/pages/glossary.md

   * LHC - Large Hadron Collider, the proton-proton collider at CERN

-  * Open Science Grid -
+  * OSG - The [Open Science Grid](https://opensciencegrid.org/), which provides the fabric for distributed high-through computing

   * Operations Programs or Ops Programs -